 Let me start by saying I’m some sort of pizza snob, especially since I’m from Brooklyn and all.
-But not to the point I won’t give other pizza places a chance.
+But not to the point I won’t give other pizza establishments a chance.

-Nevertheless, I tried five pizza places in the vicinity of where my girl friend Maggie lives, and all seemed to range from good to lip-smacking tasty.
+Nevertheless, I tried five pizza places in the vicinity of where my girl friend Maggie lives, and all seemed to range from good to lip-smacking delicious.

 I know people will say there are better spots, but these pizzerias fit the bill, and the ones I hit for now.
 Please send me your suggestions.